jfx2006/thunderbird-ci-docs/Releases/Manually Verify Updates.md

 * A machine to run the update on.
 In CI this happens on Linux
 * Starting version package on the test machine (Linux)
 	* thunderbird-68.0b4.tar.bz2
-* Starting version package on the target platform:
+* Starting version package for the target platform:
 	* Thunderbird 68.0b4.dmg for macOS
 	* Thunderbird Setup 68.0b4.exe for windows
 	* thunderbird-68.0b4.tar.bz2 for linux
+* Destination version package for the target platform:
+	* Thunderbird 69.0b1.dmg for macOS
+	* Thunderbird Setup 68.0b1.exe for windows
+	* thunderbird-69.0b1.tar.bz2 for linux
 * A mar file to test for the Destination version on the target platform
 	*  thunderbird-69.0b1.complete.mar